johnnyrockets/ipmap/README.rst

 .. contents:: Table of Contents

-A Python 3 script to parse a packet capture file into a JSON object that can be uploaded to http://johnbiz.net/tools/ip-map/.
-The JSON object is used to display each non-private IP address on a Google Map.
+A Python 3 script to parse a packet capture file into a JSON object that can be uploaded to https://johnbiz.net/tools/ip-map/.
+Each non-private IP address will be displayed on a Google Map.
 It's a great way to get a visual on the source and destination of your IP traffic.

 Getting Started